androidchat/blog/2015-05-25-android-developer-for-todeod.md

 [http://blog.todoed.co/post/118356508697/todoed-team-is-in-search-of-mobile-developers-got](http://blog.todoed.co/post/118356508697/todoed-team-is-in-search-of-mobile-developers-got)

 <pre class="quote">
-"If you are coming to help me,<br />
-you are wasting your time.<br />
+"If you are coming to help me, you are wasting your time.
-But if you are coming because your liberation is <br />
-bound up with mine, then let us work together."<br /><br />
+But if you are coming because your liberation is bound up with mine, then let us work together."

 – Lila Watson
 </pre>